joyjeetcoding/Password-Generator/README.md

 # PassGenius

-Welcome to the Password Generator App!
+Welcome to the PassGenius!
 This app helps you create strong, random passwords to enhance your online security.

 ## Features